ligato/docs/docs/tutorials/05_kv-scheduler.md

   - value: { name:"route2" interface_name:"if2"  }
 ```

-The order is exactly the same despite the fact values were added to transaction in the reverse order.
-As shown, the scheduler ordered configuration items in the correct sequence before creating the transaction.
+The `Create` sequence is exactly the same, despite the fact the values were added to transaction in the reverse order.
+As shown, the KV Scheduler re-ordered the configuration items in the correct sequence before generating the transaction.

-* **3. Configure the route and the interface in separated transactions**
+**3. Configure the route and interface in separate transactions**

 In this case, we have two outputs since there are two transactions: